- Supreme Court of CanadaThe Right Honourable Chief Justice of Canada, Beverley McLachlin, P.C.

 Mankind has worked hard to master nature -- water specifically.
 We've bent rivers and even reversed their flow; we've drilled into the deepest aquifers and are still busy emptying them despite the poisons they hold; and we've created technology to even conjure it up from thin air.
-Yet despite this willful attempt at mastering water, we're finding that it is slipping right through our fingers.
-Without clean water to drink we will die in as little as two days.
+Yet despite this willful attempt at mastering water, we're finding that our human rights to clean water is slipping through our fingers.

 What does recognizing clean water as a human right mean for countries?